lgeurts/lgeurts.github.io/_posts/2022-11-11-mastering-the-vim-language.md

 tags: [ Linux Tutorials ]
 ---

-I remember back when nano was my favorite editor, living in blissful ignorance not knowing any of the crap I know today.
+I remember when nano was my favorite editor, living in blissful ignorance not knowing any of the crap I know today.
 I was focused on the work I did, not on the tools I was using to get the work done.
 This was not only minimalism at heart, but it was in fact in many ways also the most productive.

 And then I saw Vim.
 I decided to use it exclusively in order to become more efficient with it.
 I printed out a cheat sheet which I placed beside my keyboard, stcky notes on my screen.
 I also ran the Vimtutor and watched a bunch of YouTube tutorials.
 I wrote tons of articles and documentation.
 Me and Vim were ok.